SamuelPuertaTerron/Falling-Void/CodingStandards.md

 Class names must be in Pascal Case and must contain the prefix FV to distinguish from Unreal Engine classes for example `FVPlayerBase.h`.

+Class Names for Behaviour Tree must be prefixed with `BT` for example `FVBTAttackPlayer.h`

 ## Variables

 UPROPERTY variables should follow the Unreal Engine nameing convection.

-Each UPROPERTY variable must be iniatlized with {}.
+Each UPROPERTY generic variable types like float, int and bools must be iniatlized with {}.
+Unreal Object Types can be left blank.

 Private variables should be prefix `m_` followed by Pascal Case.